MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

   </tr>
   <tr>
     <td colspan = "3">Brief Description: The Calendar Item Controller(C.I.
 Controller) class is responsible for retrieving event and assignment data from the system and
-	sending it to the user display.The C.I.
+	sending it to the user display.
+The C.I.
 Controller creates Assignments by accessing I-Learn through the I-Learn Facade class and stores the data in assignment class objects.
 	The C.I.
-Contoller stores calendar items into the system database by using the Database Facade class for future access. </td>
+Controller stores calendar items into the system database by using the Database Facade class for future access. </td>
   </tr>
   </table>
   <table>